 As an environmental benefit, virtually all of the injected carbon dioxide will remain permanently sequestered in the depleted oil fields long after they have been abandoned.
-With three compressors in operation, Dakota Gas can now capture and deliver for sequestration 48.8 percent of carbon dioxide produced at the Synfuels Plant, which represents 16 percent of carbon dioxide produced from all the coal combusted from the nearby Freedom Mine - making it a proven technical and economic success
+With three compressors in operation, Dakota Gas can now capture and deliver for sequestration 48.8 percent of carbon dioxide produced at the Synfuels Plant, which represents 16 percent of carbon dioxide produced from all the coal combusted from the nearby Freedom Mine - making it a proven technical and economic success for both Dakota Gas and its Canadian customers.

+PRODUCTS/DOT GUIDE BOOK ID#/ GUIDE#:

+Carbon Dioxide 1267 128

+Synthetic

-Carbon Dioxide 1267 128 Synthetic Natural Gas 1971 115
+Natural Gas 1971 115

-Divide Mercer Dunn Williams
+Divide Dunn McKenzie Mercer Williams